-The New Hope-Solebury School District uses and Integrated Pest Management (IPM) approach for managing insects, rodents, and weeds.
-Our goal in using this approach to pest management is to protect every student from pesticide exposure.
-Our IPM approach focuses on making the school building and grounds and unfavorable habitat for pests by removing food and water sources and eliminating their hiding and breeding places.
+The New Hope-Solebury School District uses an Integrated Pest Management (IPM) approach for managing insects, rodents, and weeds.
+Our goal in using this approach is to protect students from pesticide exposure.
+The IPM approach focuses on making the school building and grounds an unfavorable habitat for pests by removing food and water sources and eliminating their hiding and breeding places.
 We accomplish this through routine cleaning and maintenance.
 We routinely monitor the school building and grounds to detect any pests that are present.
-The pest monitoring team consists of building maintenance, office, and teaching staff and includes our students.
-Pest sightings are reported to our IPM coordinator, who evaluates the ‘pest problem’ and determines the appropriate pest management techniques to address the problem.
-The techniques can include increased sanitation, modifying storage practices, sealing entry points, physically removing the pest etc.
+The pest monitoring team consists of building maintenance, office, and teaching staff.
+Pest sightings are reported to the IPM coordinator, who evaluates the ‘pest problem’ and determines the appropriate pest management techniques to address the problem.
+The techniques can include increased sanitation, modifying storage practices, sealing entry points, and/or physically removing the pest.

 Parents or guardians of students enrolled in the school may request prior notification of specific pesticide applications being made at the school.
-To receive notification, you must be places on the school’s notification registry.
-If you would like to be placed on this registry, please notify the district in writing.
-Please include your email address if you would like to be notified electronically.
+To receive notification, please contact the District in writing to be added to the school’s notification registry.

 If the pesticide application must be made to control an emergency pest problem, notice will be provided by telephone to any parent or guardian who has requested such notification in writing.
 Exemptions to this notification include disinfectants and antimicrobial products; self-containerized baits placed in areas not accessible to students; gel-type baits placed in cracks, crevices or voids; and swimming pool maintenance chemicals.
 Each year the district develops a new notification registry.